-All of my (many, I might note) years of trekking experience taught me that when I step on ground like this, it feels solid under my feet.
-So you can imagine my surprise when I took a completely normal step on this completely normal ground and the rocks under my feet rippled like there was a hole in the space-time continuum.
+All of my (many, I might note) years of trekking experience had taught me that when I step on ground like this, it feels like, well… solid ground.
+You can imagine my surprise, then, when I took a completely normal step on this completely normal ground and the rocks under my feet rippled like there was a hole in the space-time continuum.

-Jonathan and I both laid awake, looking up at the thin fabric, hoping that our shelter would hold.
+Jonathan and I both laid awake all night, looking up at the thin fabric, and desperately hoping that our only shelter would survive the night.
 Toward morning, we heard a snap and one side of the tent broke free.
 Already wide awake, I lunged out to tie it down again.
-Luckily, a small clip was our only casualty.
+Luckily, a small clip was the only casualty of the night.
 But as the sun began to rise, we were both more than ready to pack up our bags.
 The dusty sky burned in wild shades of coral and hot pink as we hiked up and away from the Rangitata valley.